web3-storage/web3.storage/packages/website/pages/docs/concepts/w3link.md

 ## w3link

-Providing a great retrieval experience on the web is a key part of Web3.Storage's mission, as we work to make [decentralized data storage][concepts-decentralized-storage] the default choice for web3 developers.
+Providing a great retrieval experience on the web is a key part of the Web3.Storage platform, as we work to make [decentralized data storage][concepts-decentralized-storage] the default choice for web3 developers.

 To further this goal, we created a new HTTP gateway that uses existing public IPFS infrastructure and cloud-native caching strategies to provide a high-performance, CID-based HTTP retrieval solution.